Vladislavlhp7/gradient_based_optimisation/report/report.md

 where we set the step size $h$ to $10^{-8}$.

-To due the significant computational cost of the all these methods (each takes ~1s per sample), we only compute the numerical gradients for a single sample at the end of the first training epoch and compare them to the analytical ones.
+Due to the significant computational cost of the all these methods (each takes ~1s per sample), we only compute the numerical gradients for a single sample at the end of the first training epoch and compare them to the analytical ones.
 We carry out our experiments using a learning rate of $\eta = 0.1$ and a mini-batch size of $m = 10$.